Friedrich von Hügel: Modernism

 When the University of Oxford granted him an honorary Doctor of Divinity degree in 1920, it was the first time since the Reformation that a Roman Catholic had been so honoured by that university.
-The University of St. Andrews, where the Hügel archives are now located, had awarded him an honorary degree in 1914.
+The University of St Andrews, where the Hügel archives are now located, had awarded him an honorary degree in 1914.

 Hügel died in 1925.
 He was buried, beside his mother and sister, with the Benedictines of Downside, beside the abbey.
 His tombstone in an English country churchyard bears the simple inscription: "Whom have I in heaven but Thee?"

 The Mystical Element of Religion

 Friedrich von Hügel's major work was The Mystical Element of Religion as Studied in St. Catherine of Genoa and Her Friends (1908).
-Writing in The Guardian after Hügel's death, William Temple gave his judgement of its value:
+Writing in The Manchester Guardian after Hügel's death, William Temple gave his judgement of its value:

 It is quite arguable that this is the most important theological work written in the English language during the last half-century.
 Its greatness, like all true greatness in this field, consists in its combination of qualities usually found in separation from each other.
 It is a masterpiece of detailed critical study, yet it is a massive presentation of fundamental principle.
 It is a penetrating piece of psychological analysis, while it is also a great achievement in constructive philosophy.
 The most striking section of it — the introduction — has so deeply permeated the thought of our time that its leading conception has become a commonplace among many who have never read the book, or even who have never heard of it.
 This leading conception is, of course, the necessity of three elements in any religion which is to be both full and living — the mystical, the intellectual, the institutional.
 His statement of the necessity of each of these, and of the consequent need to harmonize and balance them, is unanswerable.

 Hügel's The Mystical Element of Religion is a critical but largely appreciative philosophy of mysticism.
 Yet, in many ways throughout this work von Hügel counsels the reader of mysticism's potential dangers.
 The mystical impulse is but one of the three elements that together with the other two constitutes the rich complexity of existence.
 Hügel cautions: "...mysticism would never be the whole of religion; it would become a dangerous error the very moment it claimed to be this whole; but, at the same time, it would be an element essential to religion in the long run and upon the whole, although it would… possess its own dangers, its own besetting sins, as indeed also the primitive, naïve type of religion possesses its own different dangers and different besetting sins."